Home/Blog/Chronic Care/Heart Care/What Is a Normal Heart Rate by Age and Gender?

 • Bradycardia or Slow Heart Rate: If your resting heart rate dips below 60 bpm, it’s considered bradycardia in adults.
 Bradycardia can be caused by certain medications, an underactive thyroid, or complications in the heart’s electrical system.

-• Tachycardia or Fast Heart Rate: A resting heart rate above 100 bpm is termed tachycardia in adults.
-Causes can range from stress, dehydration, fever, anaemia to underlying heart conditions.
+• Tachycardia or Fast Heart Rate: A resting heart rate above 100 beats per minute (bpm) is considered tachycardia in adults.
+Causes can range from stress, dehydration, fever, anaemia, to underlying heart conditions.
 If sustained, tachycardia can lead to serious complications like heart failure or sudden cardiac arrest.

-Understanding your heart best normal range is essential in knowing how well your heart is performing.
+Understanding your heartbeat’s normal range is essential in knowing how well your heart is performing.
 It varies depending on various factors, which we will explore in the sections below.

 1) Resting Heart Rate (RHR)

 Your resting heart rate (RHR) is the number of heartbeats per minute when you are at rest.
-For adults, resting heart beat normal range is between 60 and 100 bpm.
-However, athletes often have lower resting heart rates, sometimes as low as 40 bpm due to their higher cardiovascular fitness.
+For adults, the normal resting heart rate range is between 60 and 100 beats per minute (bpm).
+However, athletes often have lower resting heart rates, sometimes as low as 40 beats per minute (bpm), due to their higher cardiovascular fitness.
 Factors like stress, certain medications, and medical conditions can affect your RHR.

 2) Maximum Heart Rate (MHR)